MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-offline-playback.md

 ### Problem

-Encrypted content will not play in offline mode.
+Encrypted content won't play in offline mode.

 ### Cause

-Unknown.
 The player that you are using to play the downloaded AES encrypted videos in offline mode on iOS devices handles how those videos play.
+The cause isn't with Media Services.

 ### Solution